Navid200/xDrip/docs/Nightscout/NS_FreeTier.md

 ## Free Tier
 [xDrip](../../README.md) >> [Features](../Features_page) >> [Nightscout](../Nightscout_page) >> [Nightscout on Google Cloud](./GoogleCloud) >> Free Tier

+You will need a credit card to set up billing.
+This will be free as long as you don’t have too much outgoing traffic (more than 1GB per month) from your Google Cloud server.
+Regardless, a credit card is required.

+If you have a follower who is in Australia or China, the data traffic from your server to them will not qualify for Free Tier.
 Here, We will understand the limitations and requirements of a free tier machine.

 You can have a look at the details under the "Free Tier" heading [here](https://cloud.google.com/free/docs/free-cloud-features#free-tier).